-Methods and assumptions used to determine contri bution rates Actuarial cost method Entry age normal Amortization method/period Level percent of payroll Asset valuation method Actuarial value of assets Inflation 2.75% Salary increases Varies by entry age and service Payroll growth 3.00% Investment rate of return, for measurement date June 30, 2014 7.50% net of pension plan investment and administrative expenses, includes inflation.
+Actuarial cost method Entry age normal Amortization method/period Level percent of payroll Asset valuation method Actuarial value of assets Inflation 2.75% Salary increases Varies by entry age and service Payroll growth 3.00% Investment rate of return, for measurement date June 30, 2014 7.50% net of pension plan investment and administrative expenses, includes inflation.
 Investment rate of return, for measurement date June 30, 2015 and June 30, 2016 7.65% net of pension plan investment expenses, includes inflation.
+Investment rate of return, for measurement date June 30, 2017 7.50% net of pension plan investment expenses, includes inflation.
 Retirement age The probabilities of retirement are based on the 2010 CalPERS Experience Study for the period from 1997 to 2007.
 Mortality The probabilities of mortality are based on the 2010 CalPERS Experience Study for the period from 1997 to 2007.
-Pre-retirement and post-retirement mortality rates the Society of Actuaries.
+Pre-retirement and post-retirement mortality by the Society of Actuaries.